OpenSILEX/opensilexClientPython/README.md

 # Usage

-* Examples can be found in Client.py file:
+* Examples can be found in Examples.ipynb file:

 Note : This script will produce a debug.log file